-Although we are a relaxed and informal club, we are hard working.
+Although we are a relaxed and informal group, we are hard working.
 A lot of the fun is in the organising.

 Our early events included murder mystery evenings, nights at the dogs at Brough Park, charity golf days and a number of concerts at the Empire Theatre in Consett and the Lamplight Theatre in Stanley.
 If you are from this area, you may have come across us.
 We hosted Halloween in the Park events at Consett and Blackhill Park.
 Our first event had an estimated 5000 people in attendance.
-If you have a dog, you may have entered him into our very own Crufts.
-Our annual Ruffs in the Park is where our canine friends compete in a dog show and help to raise funds for other working dogs.
+If you have a dog, you may have entered him into our Ruffs in the Park events.

 We are keen supporters of Rotary's own charity, the Rotary Foundation and you can learn about the Rotary Foundation on this website.
 Since 1988, Rotary International has been eradicating polio from the world.
 We remain at the forefront of this challenge.
 In 2014,to commemorate our tenth anniversary, we planted 1000 trees to raise funds for our End Polio Now campaign.
 Today we have our own polio wood and we continue to look after it and replant trees.

 We do numerous projects that support young people.
-We sponsor our own Rotakids (for Rotarians under 12) who are based in Lanchester EP school.
+We sponsor two Rotakids groups (for Rotarians under 12) who are based in Lanchester EP school and Red Rose Primary School, Chester-le-Street.
 We sponsor RYLA (Rotary Youth Leadership Award) candidates each year.
 RYLA is a week long residential course for young people aimed at developing their teamwork and leadership skills.Again,you can learn about Rotakids and RYLA here.

 In 2017 we launched our satellite club.
-A Rotary satellite club is an extension of an exisiting club and although the members of the satellite are members of our club, they meet separately and do their own thing.
+A Rotary satellite group is an extension of an exisiting club and although the members of the satellite are members of our club, they meet separately and do their own thing.
 They meet at PACT House on Front Street in Stanley and we are very proud of them.They do excellent projects for the benefit of their community.
-They are currently engaged in raising funds to purchase and set up a community yurt.
-The yurt will be based at Beamish and willbe available to community groups for day and residential retreats and other purposes.
-You can follow their progress in our latest news.
+You can learn about satellite group here.